deutschebank/fluxnova-docs-manual/content/get-started/archive/javaee7/service-task.md

 ## Add an Entity Bean to the Process Application

 To persist the entity with JPA, we add an entity bean to our process application.
-Create a package `org.finos.flowave.bpm.getstarted.pizza` and then place the following `OrderEntity` class into that package:
+Create a package `org.finos.fluxnova.bpm.getstarted.pizza` and then place the following `OrderEntity` class into that package:

-{{< note title="Flowave dropped support for handling JPA entities as variables." class="warning" >}}
+{{< note title="Fluxnova dropped support for handling JPA entities as variables." class="warning" >}}
-Flowave.19 is the last release that supports handling JPA entities as variables
+Fluxnova.19 is the last release that supports handling JPA entities as variables

 You need to add a process engine plugin to achieve some of the next steps in the guide.
 Have a look at the [7.20 update guide](/manual/develop/user-guide/update/minor/719-to-720/#breaking-change-discontinue-support-for-handling-jpa-entities-as-variables) for more information.